 How do I schedule a Time-of-Transfer evaluation?First, obtain and complete the application, available herefor Antrim, Emmet or Otsego county, or here for Charlevoix county, or at Health Department of Northwest Michigan offices in Bellaire, Charlevoix, Gaylord or Harbor Springs/Petoskey.
 The completed application can be scanned and submitted via email, delivered in person or mailed to one of our offices.

 Once the completed application has been received, the inspector will contact you, or your designee, to set up a time for the inspection.
 It may take up to two (2) weeks from the date the application is received for the evaluation to be completed, and additional delays may occur if positive bacteriological results require water treatment and re-testing.
 Please keep this in mind and schedule property closing dates accordingly.
 Access to the home will be required to take water samples; a lockbox code, if available, may be included on the application to provide access.

-The evaluation is good for five (5) years from the date of completion.
+How long is the Time-of-Transfer evaluation good for?The evaluation is good for five (5) years from the date of completion.
 If you're considering listing your home for sale during winter months, it is recommended that you complete the application before winter begins, to assure a timely, comprehensive evaluation.

 If I don't get a Time-of-Transfer evaluation, can it interfere with the closing and sale of my property?

 Yes.
 If you live in a township or municipality that requires the evaluation, the property cannot be legally sold or transferred until it is completed with satisfactory results.
 Local real estate professionals should be aware of this requirement, and should be able to help you plan your sale accordingly.